layrjs/layr/README.md

 ## Overview

 This section still has to be written.
-In the meantime, please head over to [this article](https://liaison.dev/blog/articles/Do-We-Really-Need-A-Web-API-yq12wz) on the Liaison Blog.
+In the meantime, please head over to this [introductory article](https://www.freecodecamp.org/news/full-stack-unified-architecture/).

 ## Demo